Pursuing The Correct Property Division Remedy

 We at McElyea Law are here to answer any questions you may have regarding asset division in Texas.
 Under the leadership of divorce lawyer Tom McElyea, our main goal is to help you through this difficult time so that you can concentrate on moving on with your life.
 Attorney McElyea understands the intricacies of Texas property division, and he will personally handle every aspect of your divorce.

-Community Property In Texas
+Understanding Community Property Divisions In Texas

 Texas is a community property state, which essentially means that all property acquired by either spouse during the marriage must be split equally between the spouses in the event of a divorce.
 Community property may include, but is in no way limited to:

 - Homes and land

 - Stocks and bonds

 Conversely, any property owned prior to marriage is considered separate property and does not have to be divided upon divorce ― meaning you get to keep it.

 However, it is important to keep in mind that asset and property division is not the only family law issue that may need to be resolved during divorce.
 In fact, spousal support and maintenance ― also known as alimony ― is routinely a contested issue as well.